Spike Lee: 2000–2014: Studio films and career fluctuations

 In 2000, Lee directed Bamboozled (2000), a satire about a modern televised minstrel show.
 He followed this with 25th Hour (2002) starring Edward Norton and Philip Seymour Hoffman which opened to positive reviews, with several critics since having named it one of the best films of its decade.
 Film critic Roger Ebert added the film to his "Great Movies" list on December 16, 2009.
 A. O. Scott, Richard Roeper and Roger Ebert all put it on their "best films of the decade" lists.
 It was later named the 26th greatest film since 2000 in a BBC poll of 177 critics.
 The film was also a financial success earning almost $24 million against a $5 million budget.
 He followed 25th Hour with She Hate Me (2004), which received negative reviews.

 In 2006, Lee directed Inside Man starring Denzel Washington, Jodie Foster, Clive Owen, Chiwetel Ejiofor, Willem Dafoe and Christopher Plummer.
 The film was an unusual film for Lee considering it was a studio heist thriller.
 The film was a critical and financial success earning $186 million off a $45 million budget.
 Empire gave the film four stars out of five, concluding, "It's certainly a Spike Lee film, but no Spike Lee Joint.
 Still, he's delivered a pacy, vigorous and frequently masterful take on a well-worn genre.
 Thanks to some slick lens work and a cast on cracking form, Lee proves (perhaps above all to himself?) that playing it straight is not always a bad thing."

 On May 2, 2007, the 50th San Francisco International Film Festival honored Spike Lee with the San Francisco Film Society's Directing Award.
 In 2008, he received the Wexner Prize.
-The same year, Lee directed the World War II drama Miracle at St. Anna.

-At the 2008 Cannes Film Festival, Lee, who was then making Miracle at St. Anna, about an all-black U.S. division fighting in Italy during World War II, criticized director Clint Eastwood for not depicting black Marines in his own World War II film, Flags of Our Fathers.
+The same year, Lee directed the drama Miracle at St. Anna about an all-black U.S. division fighting in Italy during World War II.
+At the 2008 Cannes Film Festival, Lee, who was then making Miracle at St. Anna, criticized director Clint Eastwood for not depicting black Marines in his own World War II film, Flags of Our Fathers.
 Citing historical accuracy, Eastwood responded that his film was specifically about the Marines who raised the flag on Mount Suribachi at Iwo Jima, pointing out that while black Marines did fight at Iwo Jima, the U.S. military was racially segregated during World War II, and none of the men who raised the flag were black.
 He angrily said that Lee should "shut his face".
 Lee responded that Eastwood was acting like an "angry old man", and argued that despite making two Iwo Jima films back to back, Letters from Iwo Jima and Flags of Our Fathers, "there was not one black soldier in both of those films".
 He added that he and Eastwood were "not on a plantation".
 Lee later claimed that the event was exaggerated by the media and that he and Eastwood had reconciled through mutual friend Steven Spielberg, culminating in his sending Eastwood a print of Miracle at St. Anna.